cinecert/imf-vtfp/readme.md

 Resources that comprise the timeline.
 This procedure joins contiguous Resources and consolidates adjacent Resources that repeat the same range of edit units.
-The canonicalization procedure makes the algorithm tolerant of non-substantive differences in the CPL syntax used to represent a given timeline.
+The canonicalization procedure makes the algorithm tolerant of non-substantive differences in the CPL syntax used to represent a given timeline, i.e., variations in the use of CPL features that result in the same sequence of edit units.
 This property will produce a consistent output for equivalent timelines without regard to, e.g., the use of `Segment` elements in the CPL syntax.